 There was a revival in the 1930th, with one mine near Schoemans Drift known to have pushed under the river (Vaal).
 This was the Great Western mine, it followed the Aasvoel reef on the farm Elandslaagte and operated from 1933 to 1941.
 But that must have been the second time, it is reported in Ref 4 that the mine produced 855 ounces of gold in 1909.
 This mine also suffered from the uncertainty, on a number of occasions it came to a pause until the reef was found again.
 The problem in the area with mining for gold in general was the geological history.
 The meteor strike, 2 billion years ago, brought the reefs to the surface but also scattered them somewhat.

 This overgrown grave yard is not far from the shop and I have to assume it was the grave yard for Reitzburg.
 There are only a few marked graves, six, and a larger number of unmarked graves, means no head stone.
 Names that appear on the head stones: Gericke, Marx. leRoux and Schoeman.

-The name Marx means something, a Mr Marx owned the farm Lindequesfontein, just across the road from the grave yard.
-He applied in 1887 to have his farm declared a public digging.
-The first claim was registered on the 1 December 1887.
-His grave stone states David H Marx was born 3-Dec-1853 and died 27-Jan-1918.
+The name Marx means something, a Mr Marx owned the farm Lindequesfontein no.618 in this area.
+I wrote about him higher up, he applied in 1887 to have his farm declared a public digging.
+His grave stone reads David H Marx was born 3-Dec-1853 and died 27-Jan-1918.